bluething/cleancode/03 Functions/README.md

 ```

 What about flag argument?
 Flag argument do more than one thing.
 Split the method into two if a boolean parameter adds multiple responsibilities to the method.
-See sample code above.

 ###### Function with two arguments